-An operating system designed to run on a traditional DP or MP platform may use CPUID to determine the presence of IA-32 processors supporting HT Technology and the number of logical processors they provide.
+An operating system designed to run on a traditional DP or MP platform may use CPUID to determine the presence of hardware multi-threading support feature and the number of logical processors they provide.

 Although existing operating system and application code should run correctly on a processor that supports HT Technology, some code modifications are recommended to get the optimum benefit.
-These modifications are discussed in Chapter 7, Multiple Processor Management, IA-32 Intel Architecture Software Developer's Manual, Volume 3.
+These modifications are discussed in Chapter 7, "Multiple-Processor Management," IA-32 Intel® Architecture Software Developer's Manual, Volume 3A.